-I made my mother’s signature dish, Mevlubi to enjoy with friends over the weekend.
+I am planning to make my mother’s signature dish Mevlubi again this weekend for our family’s Eid, end of Ramadan celebrations.
 The recipe comes from Antakya, the Southern part of Turkey, where my roots are from.
 This special dish makes an appearance in every special occasion on my parent’s table and I have been lucky enough to enjoy it with some of you over the years.
 As you can cook ahead of time, this wonderful all in one dish makes an impressive main course and you get to spend more time with your company.
 For maximum results, please cook on low heat, at least 2 hours before serving and let the Mevlubi rest.
+We may not be all together physically, but through our food, we will capture and remember special memories.

 My cookery book, Ozlem’s Turkish Table focuses on southern Turkish recipes and includes southern Turkish classics such as Mevlubi, as well as many other Turkish classics.
-Signed copies of Ozlem’s Turkish Table is available to order at this link.
+Signed copies of Ozlem’s Turkish Table now 30 % Off at this link and delivered worldwide including the US

 Serves 4 people (generously)